Highfivery/nextjs-starter/README.md

 A Next.js 13 CMS-agnostic starter application to build fully-featured headless sites with built-in support for WordPress.

-**A big shout-out & thanks to [WebDevStudios](https://github.com/WebDevStudios)** for their work on [nextjs-wordpress-starter](https://github.com/WebDevStudios/nextjs-wordpress-starter) (since abandoned) which gave us a great starting point for the WordPress integration piece.

 ## Introduction

 This project is in **beta** and under **active development** &mdash; not ready for use for production.
 Our first release is intended to give basic functionality, standardization & WordPress integration.